House of the Vettii: Plan

-The small atrium and small peristyle are located on the north section of the house.
+The small atrium and small peristyle are both located on the north section of the house.
 The large atrium is surrounded by four cubicula (bedrooms), which belonged most likely to the main occupants of the house.
 There are also two alae and a winter triclinium surrounding the atrium.
 To enter the atrium from the main entrance, one has to pass through the fauces and vestibulum.
 The small atrium is surrounded by four rooms which are believed to have been used by servants and as storage rooms.
 A kitchen is also located near the small atrium along with a cubiculum meant to house the cook and an impluvium, which was designed to catch rainwater from an opening in the roof.
 A staircase was found in the southeast corner of the small atrium but the second floor no longer remains.

 There are two service areas in the house, the first being centered around the small atrium.
 The second was accessible from the main atrium of the house as well as the second entrance from the Vicolo di Mercurio on the south facade.
-Here a large gate opened into the shop or otherwise known as the taberna.
+Here a large gate opened into the shop, also known as the taberna.
 Draft animals were moved through this gate and stabled in the shop.
-Besides the shop is an additional chamber and latrine.
+Beside the shop is an additional chamber and latrine.

 When looking through the main entrance and large atrium, it is possible to view the rear garden, surrounded by the large peristyle.
-Onlooking the peristyle are two triclinia, an oecus, and two storage rooms.
+Overlooking the peristyle are two triclinia, an oecus, and two storage rooms.
 Most of the rooms in the house open to either the front hall or rear garden.
 The small peristyle is located to the north of the house.
 Beside the small peristyle are a triclinium and a cubiculum.

 Unique to the House of the Vettii, a tablinum is not included in the plan.